GauravPandeyLab/NeTFactor/README.md

 | Biomarker_gene_3 |
 </center>

-With all the data needed we can run the NeTFactor pipeline with the following simple command:
+With all the data needed we can run the NeTFactor pipeline with the following simple commands:

 ```
 source("run_netfactor.R")